Strikersoft joins EU project to develop AI for SwipeCare®

 “Having Strikersoft in our project team is really valuable, since they have both experience from and contacts within healthcare related to both the IT and healthcare process perspectives,” says Martin Törngren, Professor in Embedded Control Systems at KTH, and StorAIge’s Swedish project manager.
 “The exchange of expertise between industry and academia is important in both directions, so we look forward to collaborating with Strikersoft,” Törngren adds.

-StorAIge will also develop new data chips that measure and analyse data locally for use in diagnosing heart failure and sepsis, among other applications.
+StorAIge will also develop new data chips that measure and analyse data locally for decision support in order to help diagnose heart failure and sepsis, among other applications.

 “AI on the edge is another step forward in healthcare’s shift from large hospitals to the home,” explains Sara Bern, Product Owner for SwipeCare at Strikersoft.
 “Once the new chips are integrated into SwipeCare, nurses working with the Specialist Home Care Unit (ASIH) in Stockholm will be able to analyse measurement data directly and benefit from intelligent decision-making support functions when visiting their patients,” Bern adds.